ZixuLiAdrian/MATH5030-Numerical-Methods-in-Finance/README.md

 e^{-rT}
 \mathbb{E}
 \left[
-(A_N - K)^+
+(A_N-K)^+
 \right].
 $$

-Because the arithmetic average is a sum of correlated lognormal random variables, no elementary closed-form solution exists.
+Because the arithmetic average is a sum of correlated lognormal variables, no elementary closed form exists.

 The auxiliary geometric average